mmehner/sanskrit-metrics/README.md

 emacs lisp functions to analyze common metres in Sanskrit

 ## Provided Functions
-This package currently provides the following interactive functions
+This package currently provides the following interactive function
 - **sktmetrics-context** : analyze a string in region or in a recognized stanza environment metrically

 ## Installation